How to Order Bubble Tea: A Beginner’s Guide

 Tea base.
 Sugar level.
 Ice level.
 Toppings.
 Suddenly it feels like a drink order with way too much pressure attached to it.

-The good news is that it gets much easier once you understand what actually matters.
-You do not need to know every topping on the menu or build the perfect custom order on your first try.
+The good news is ordering bubble tea is much easier once you know which choices actually matter.
+You do not need to understand every topping on the menu or build the perfect custom drink on your first try.

-Once you know that, the whole thing starts to feel a lot less chaotic.
+Once you look at it that way, the whole thing feels much less chaotic.

 Start With the Base